 The services provided by [the marketing company] are not directly in connection with the land or the improvements.
 The transaction of those considered which would be in that category is the transaction between [the NZ selling company] and the purchaser.
-The transaction between [the marketing company] and [the NZ selling company] is one which brings about the transaction which has direct effect, but in my view is of a kind to which Hillyer J's words may properly be applied-it is one step removed from the direct transaction.
+The transaction between [the marketing company] and [the NZ selling company] is one which brings about the transaction which has direct effect, but in my view is of a kind to which Hillyer J's words may properly be applied - it is one step removed from the direct transaction.

 If one of the analogies referred to needs to be chosen I would take that of the publication of advertisements in the Wilson & Horton case.
 The newspaper proprietor's services facilitated or opened the way to the transactions between vendor and purchaser, and that in my view is what [the marketing company] did, although it was more closely involved in the transaction to which the statutory words apply than the publisher of an advertisement would be.
-Nevertheless the transaction having direct effect was not that of the publisher, or in this case of the sales agent. (p 13,146) [emphasis added]
+Nevertheless the transaction having direct effect was not that of the publisher, or in this case of the sales agent.
+[Emphasis added]

-The Malololailai case was decided before the High Court and the Court of Appeal judgments in Suzuki.
-Although Malololailai was referred to in submissions to the High Court in the Suzuki case, it was not discussed in detail by the High Court and the case was not referred to by the Court of Appeal.
-The Commissioner considers that the approach in Malololailai is consistent with the approach taken in the Wilson & Horton case and is not inconsistent with the Suzuki decisions.
-These cases support a narrow interpretation of the phrase "directly in connection with".
+28. The Malololailai case was decided before the High Court and the Court of Appeal judgments in Suzuki.
+Although Malololailai was referred to in submissions to the High Court in Suzuki, the High Court did not discuss it in detail and the Court of Appeal did not refer to it.
+The Commissioner considers that the approach in Malololailai is consistent with the approach

+- taken in Wilson & Horton and is not inconsistent with the Suzuki decisions.
+These cases support a narrow interpretation of the phrase "directly in connection with". - 29.
 Case T54 concerned the service of producing a video of Japanese honeymoon couples holidaying in New Zealand supplied by a Japanese company.
 Judge Barber considered that the services were not supplied "directly in connection with" the video camera or the blank tape used to create images (which were later edited to create the final video).
 Judge Barber considered that the video camera and blank tape were merely tools used to carry out the services and were not the object or objective of the services.
 He considered that the service provided was the creation of the final video.
-The judge concluded that the taxpayer had not provided services "directly in connection with" moveable personal property situated in New Zealand at the time services were performed.
-This was because the video did not come into existence until after the taxpayer's services had been performed and at that time the video was outside New Zealand:
+The judge concluded that the taxpayer had not provided services "directly in connection with" moveable personal property situated in New Zealand at the time the services were performed.
+This was because the video did not come into existence until after the taxpayer's services had been performed and at that time the video was outside New Zealand.
+At 8,414-8,415, Judge Barber said:

 The resultant video cassette did not come into existence until after the relevant services had been performed.
 It was not "situated inside New Zealand at the time the services are performed".
 Until then it was only a blank tape.
 There is no other relevant moveable personal property to which the objector's service could be regarded as supplied "directly in connection with".
 Insofar as there is a connection between the said videoing services and the said blank tape (which fills up during the day) and camera and equipment, that connection is not a "direct" connection.
 That particular tape is only part of the equipment involved in the process of creating another tape - the resultant videotape cassette.
 Tools and equipment are aids to the supply of such videoing services, and are not the objects of such services.
-Those services could be regarded as supplied directly in connection with the Japanese tourists who, of course, are not moveable personal property. (pp 8,414-8,415)
+Those services could be regarded as supplied directly in connection with the Japanese tourists who, of course, are not moveable personal property.